zentuit/unity3d-profile/README.md

 ## Getting Started

 1. Go over the guidelines for downloading and importing the official Facebook SDK: https://developers.facebook.com/docs/unity/getting-started/canvas    - You don't need to initialize FB.
 SoomlaProfile will initialize it for you.
+2. Create an empty folder named `Facebook` under `Assets/Plugins`
-2. Move the folder `Facebook` from `Assets` to `Assets/Plugins`  -  SOOMLA works from the Plugins folder so it'll be available to UnityScript devs.
+3. Move the folder `Scripts` from `Assets/Facebook` to `Assets/Plugins/Facebook`  -  SOOMLA works from the Plugins folder so it'll be available to UnityScript devs.
 So you'll have to move Facebook in there as well.
+> When working under Unity version > 4.5.0 (targeting iOS) please follow these extra steps:
+> 1. Edit the file `Assets/Facebook/Editor/iOS/fixup.projmods`
+> 1. Under `headerpaths` change `Facebook/Scripts` to `Plugins/Facebook/Scripts`
-3. Download and import [soomla-unity3d-core.unitypackage](https://github.com/soomla/unity3d-profile/blob/master/soomla-unity3d-core.unitypackage) and [unity3d-profile.unitypackage](http://bit.ly/1sUDdG0).
+4. Download and import [soomla-unity3d-core.unitypackage](https://github.com/soomla/unity3d-profile/blob/master/soomla-unity3d-core.unitypackage) and [unity3d-profile.unitypackage](http://bit.ly/1sUDdG0).
 If you also want to use Store related rewards you'll need to go over the instructions of [unity3d-store](https://github.com/soomla/unity3d-store)
-4. Drag the "CoreEvents" and "ProfileEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
+5. Drag the "CoreEvents" and "ProfileEvents" Prefabs from `../Assets/Soomla/Prefabs` into your scene.
 You should see it listed in the "Hierarchy" panel.
 [This step MUST be done for unity3d-profile to work properly!]
-5. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret".
+6. On the menu bar click "Window -> Soomla -> Edit Settings" and change the value for "Soomla Secret".
     - _Soomla Secret_ - is an encryption secret you provide that will be used to secure your data.
 (If you used versions before v1.5.2 this secret MUST be the same as Custom Secret)
     **Choose the secret wisely.
 You can't change them after you launch your game!**
-6. Initialize _SoomlaProfile_:
+7. Initialize _SoomlaProfile_:

     ```cs
     SoomlaProfile.Initialize();